Resources and Information

 experience or are affected by sexual or gender-based misconduct and other forms of

 interpersonal violence.
 Peer Advocates are able to provide information and resources

 to students in need.
 Peer Advocates also provide the campus community with educational

-are anonymous, peer-to-peer resources, which means they are not required to report
+resources, which means they are not required to report personally identifiable information

-For more information, visit the CSGR on the third floor of Case Center during its posted office hours, call its hotline at 518-256-1439, visit its Web site or email firstname.lastname@example.org.
+For more information, visit the CSGR on the third floor of Case Center during its posted office hours, visit its Web site or email firstname.lastname@example.org.

 - Advisory Council on Sexual and Gender-Based Misconduct.
 An interdisciplinary group of staff members and students, the Advisory Council reports

 directly to the President’s Office about issues related to sexual misconduct policy,

 prevention, and resources at Skidmore.
 Please consider attending any of the regular

 community forums hosted by the ACSGBM.
 If you are interested in joining the Advisory